spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ## Features

-With security rules for database you can:
+With security rules for the database you can:

-- Allow / deny access to a collection.
+- Allow/deny access to a collection.
 - Allow a particular operation on a collection only if the user is authenticated.
 - Allow a particular operation on a collection only if certain conditions are met (via JSON rules or custom logic).

 ## Popular use cases

 - Role based authentication (For example only allow admin to delete a project)
-- Allow a user to be able to query only his / her own data.
+- Allow a user to be able to query only his / her data.
-- Allow users to read posts without signin but allow only signed in users to create a post.
+- Allow users to read posts without sign in but allow only signed-in users to create a post.
 - Protect certain private fields based on roles.
 - Check if the request contains a certain field.
 - Encrypting, decrypting, hashing values of certain fields.
 - The Instagram problem - Allow a user to view a profile only if it is public or if he is following them.
 - Custom validation.

-All these problems can be solved by the authorization module of Space Cloud.
+The authorization module of Space Cloud can solve all these problems.

 ## Available variables
-All CRUD requests contains following request variables which are availabe to you for matching any conditions:
+All CRUD requests contain following request variables which are available to you for matching any conditions:

 - **auth:** The claims present in the JWT token.
-If you are using in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
+If you are using the in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
 While making a custom service, you are free to choose the claims which go inside the JWT token and thus available in the `auth` variable.

 - **find:** Present when a where clause is supplied by the `where` method/argument (Follows the MongoDB query syntax).
 - **update:** Present for update operations.
 It contains all the update operations like `set`, `push`, etc. (Follows MongoDB DSL).